aridjayarecipes/cutesrecipes.web.app/content/post/2080-how-to-make-quick-sauteed-brussels-sprouts.md

 - "Cut off the ends, slice sprouts in half and remove outer layer of leaves."
 - "Melt butter and olive oil over medium high heat in a large non-stick frying pan."
 - "Add sprouts, garlic salt and Mrs. Dash.
 Stir to coat."
 - "Add 1 tablespoon of water to the frying pan and quickly place lid on pan.
 Let steam for about a minute then stir sprouts.
 Continue intervals of covering pan and stirring frequently until sprouts are tender (about 15 minutes).
-You don't want very much liquid in the pan; this way the sprouts will brown a little.
+You don&#39;t want very much liquid in the pan; this way the sprouts will brown a little.
 Add a little more water if the pan gets too dry and the sprouts start sticking.
 This method cooks the sprouts a little faster.
 You can just saute them without covering but turn the heat down slightly and cook longer."
 categories:
 - Recipe
 tags: